rswhipple/java_mastermind/README.md

 ## **Challenges**

 1. Refactoring the two **Game Engine** classes was the most significant challenge.
 Initially, the **dynamic `CLIGameEngine`** extended the **basic `MMGameEngine`**.
 My plan was to use `MMGameEngine` as a base class to support future scaling and implementations.
 However, integrating the two game loops with the rest of the features proved more complex than anticipated.
-To resolve this, I adopted the **Factory design pattern**, which provided a cleaner, more modular approach to creating game engines.
+To resolve this, I adopted the **Factory** design pattern, which provided a cleaner, more modular approach to creating game engines.

 2. Getting comfortable with Java's ecosystem was another hurdle.
 As someone relatively new to Java, I had to familiarize myself with its libraries, conventions, and development tools.